New Google Patent on Reputation Mangement

 People do go online to search for reviews and ratings for businesses and products, and the search engines are trying to provide that information when and where they think it might be useful.

 A recent change to how Google shows search results in Web search may mean that if Google thinks you are performing a search where local search results are appropriate, then Google may show those local results as if they were organic search listings.
 Google refers to this change as Place Search, and it can have an impact upon the number of visitors a site may receive and possibly increase the number of contacts for a business listed in those results.

 The reputation management patent was originally filed in 2005.
 It’s possible that Google is using an updated version of the approach described in the patent, or adopted an entirely different approach.
 The patent, as it’s written, seems to apply primarily to reviews and ratings that people might make to Google, but could potentially be expanded to include reviews and ratings from other sites as well.

 Google has looked more deeply at just ratings, and last year, I wrote about a Google patent filing that describes How Google May Rate Raters, which seems to share a few ideas with this newly granted patent but looks at ratings provided on sites other than just Google.

-Google has also looked more closely at the value of reviews, and I’ve written a number of posts on that topic as well, some of which echo the “reputation score” approach described in this patent.
+Google has also looked more closely at the value of reviews, and I’ve written many posts on that topic as well, some of which echo the “reputation score” approach described in this patent.
 I mentioned this particular patent back in the days when it was still pending as an application in a post describing five related patent applications published simultaneously, Google Reviews: Reputation + Quality + Snippets + Clustering.

 Some other earlier posts on reviews and ratings from SEO by the Sea include